alongitzv/cystolith-detection/readme.md

 All tools and configurations are made publicly available to ensure reproducibility and enable further research.

 ![Sample trichomes](images/Fig_2_trichome_samples.jpg)
-Samples of non-glandular trichome hairs in cannabis (left) and non-cannabis trichomes (right) from the dataset collected during this research.
+Figure - Samples of non-glandular trichome hairs in cannabis (left) and non-cannabis trichomes (right) from the dataset collected during this research.

 Source code and configuration files are in the 'src' folder.
 The code contains: